pjs90317/Hwk-5/Hwk5Draftb.md

 We don’t apply polynomials or logs to the dummy variables as they will not have any effect on the regression. \(1^x = 1\); \(0^x = 0\).

-**Are your other dummy variables in the regression working sensibly with your selection criteria?**

 Here are some predicted values for each of the three regression models that we have created.